Want to get strong but hate the gym?

-Luckily, you can burn fat, build muscle, and get a great workout using just your body weight.
+With today’s Advanced Bodyweight Routine, you can burn fat, build muscle, and get a great workout in!
+All with no gym membership required!

 You might have come to this article through our Beginner Bodyweight Workout; if so, welcome!

 If you didn’t, I’d recommend starting there before moving onto this routine, because this is uber-advanced and designed for nerds looking for a brutally difficult challenge.

 We create customized bodyweight workout routines just like this one for the clients in our 1-on-1 Online Coaching Program.
 If you’re looking to have a Yoda on your phone guiding you every step of the way towards your goals, we got you!

 This is the Advanced Bodyweight Workout (Do 3 Circuits):

 - 10 One-Legged Squats – each side

 - 20 Bodyweight Squats